Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 • Like all non-starchy veggies, They are relatively low in calories with less than 30 for a half cup

 • They are super high in the antioxidant vitamin C, which helps support your immune system.
-An added bonus is that you get more vitamin C from raw sprouts than cooked.
+A bonus is that you get more vitamin C from raw sprouts than cooked ones.

 • Vitamin K, which helps your blood clot, supports your bones, and also has some brain- these little guys have protective benefits in abundance.